chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 A few months back I was going through some documents and noticed several important conditional access policies that are usually missed.  (link to the document
 [Zero Trust identity and device access configurations](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/microsoft-365-policies-configurations)).

-In order to help Organizatons to implament these policies I have thrown together PowerShell Scripts and Log Analytics Scripts that will identifies potential impact when a particular policy is applied.
+In order to help Organizations to implement these policies I have thrown together PowerShell Scripts and Log Analytics Scripts that will identifies potential impact when a particular policy is applied.

 ### Find IPAddress not defined as trusted